(Anthony) Ferguson, Cactus and Succulent Journal (U.S.) 58(3): 124, 1986

 O. chisosensis is a medium-sized (to 1 m tall) prickly pear cactus.
 Ascending branches extend from a thick base.
 Cladodes are bluish-gray to green and circular to broadly obovate.
 There are 1-5 spines per areole in this Opuntia, spreading or deflexed, yellow to orange, tipped yellow (upper portion of plant), darkening with age, or dark red-brown (lower portion of plant).
 The spines are more or less acicular, 2 to 6 cm, terete or flattened near the base, and often curved.
 Spines generally occur in the upper portions of the cladodes.
 Glochids may partly encircle the areoles and are also in a poorly formed apical tuft.

-Its attractive yellow spines and make this an attractive garden plant.
-Additionally it is cold-hardy due to its mountain origins.
+This medium-sized prickly pear has attractive yellow spines.
+However, older spines may be brownish red.
+Overall, due to its stature and coloration it is an attractive garden plant.
+Moreover, it is cold-hardy due to its mountain origins.